KANSAS CITY, Kan. – It was a moment that the Portland Timbers desperately needed.

 In the 52nd minute, Timbers midfielder Sebastián Blanco, hugging the left sideline, received a pass from teammate Jorge Villafaña and sprang forward.
 The Argentine darted and feinted as he cut towards the middle, looked up at goal, and then fired a 30-yard blast that dipped and knuckled into the upper right corner of the Kansas City goal to tie the game at 1-1 and give Portland an all-important away goal advantage.

 The strike was the team’s first shot on goal in the match.

 The feat proved to be a turning point for the visitors, energizing them in the second half.
-The Timbers fought on to win 3-2 with Blanco’s teammate Diego Valeri scoring twice and the team marched on to the 2018 MLS Cup—their second trip in the last four seasons.
+The Timbers fought on to win 3-2 with Blanco’s teammate Diego Valeri scoring twice and the team marching on to the 2018 MLS Cup—their second trip in the last four seasons.
 They’ll next travel east to face Atlanta United FC on Dec.
 8 at Mercedes-Benz Stadium (5pm PT, FOX).

 But the goal, for all its artistry, surprised even Blanco.

 “When I cut to inside the field, I looked at the space,” he said.
 “I tried to shoot because we couldn’t create too many chances so I tried.

 “Really, to be honest, I didn’t want to put it in that place but I tried to score so I was very happy when I looked at the ball inside the goal.
 I couldn’t believe it because I thought it was out.”

 As you watch the replay, you can see Valeri track the ball towards the goal and then hold his arms up in disbelief at Blanco’s special moment.